mohanhops/mohanhops.github.io/_posts/2022-04-10-linux-for-dummies.md

-## What is Linux?
+# What is Linux?

-Linux is an open-sourced OS, written 98% of the code in `C Programming Language` invented by **Linus Torvalds**.
+Linux is an open-sourced OS, written 98% of the code in `C Programming Language` created by **Linus Torvalds** as a hobby.
-Linux source code is available [here](https://github.com/torvalds/linux)
+Linux source code is freely available [here](https://github.com/torvalds/linux)

 The structure of the linux code
 ![Linux][logo]